Get the latest news

 Subscribe to receive updates from the School of Data Science.

-Jeffrey Blume is a data scientist, administrator, and biostatistician with extensive experience building and leading academic programs.
+Jeffrey D. Blume is a data scientist and biostatistician whose work spans statistical theory, biomedical research, and the development of interdisciplinary data science programs.
 In spring 2026, he was appointed Interim Dean of the University of Virginia School of Data Science, where he supports the School’s continued growth in research, education, and partnerships while advancing its mission to practice and teach responsible data science for the common good.

 Subscribe to receive updates from the School of Data Science.